p-adic adelic metrics and Quadratic Chabauty I: -adic adelic valuations and global -adic heights

 \begin{lemma} The canonical adelic metric is good. \end{lemma} \begin{proof} The proof follows from Definition~\ref{D:arblog} and Corollary~\ref{C:anticangood}. \end{proof}

 Let $\overline{L} \colonequals (\L, (\log_{\L,\p})_{\{\p \mid p\}}, (v_{\L,\q})_{\{\q \nmid p\}}))$ be a canonical adelic metrized line bundle.
 We write

-and we call $\hat{h}_L$ the \textit{canonical $p$-adic height on $A(K)$ with respect to $L$}.
-Then, as a special case, we obtain the \textit{canonical $p$-adic height pairing}
+and we call $\hat{h}_L$ the \textit{canonical $p$-adic height on $A(K)$ with respect to $L$}. \begin{cor} The height

-on $A(K)\times \hat{A}(K)$.
-It depends both on $\ba$ and on $\chi$, but not on the rigidification of $\P$ by Remarks~\ref{R:change_rig} and~\ref{R:change_rig2}. \begin{cor} The canonical height pairing is bilinear. \end{cor} \begin{proof} This follows at once from Proposition~\ref{P:goodheight}.
+with respect to the Poincar\'e bundle defines a bilinear pairing. \end{cor} \begin{proof} This follows at once from Proposition~\ref{P:goodheight}.
 Alternatively, note that the adelic metric on $\P$ restricts over $\{a\}\times \hat{A}$ and over $A\times \{a'\}$ to good adelic metrics on antisymmetric line bundles by Proposition~\ref{P:cangood}.
-The induced heights are thus linear by Proposition~\ref{P:goodheight}, which implies bilinearity. \end{proof}
+The induced heights are thus linear by Proposition~\ref{P:goodheight}, which implies bilinearity. \end{proof} We call $\hat{h}$ the \textit{canonical $p$-adic height pairing} on $A(K)\times \hat{A}(K)$.
+It depends both on $\ba$ and on $\chi$, but not on the rigidification of $\P$ by Remarks~\ref{R:change_rig} and~\ref{R:change_rig2}.

 \begin{cor} Let $\L$ be a line bundle on $A$ and let $\hat{a}=[L^-]\in \hat{A}$ be the point corresponding to $L^- = L\otimes ([-1]^\ast L)^{-1}$. \begin{enumerate}[\upshape (a)] \item For all $a\in A(K)$, we have